under Meaning, Definition & Usage

 Under this head may come in the several contests and wars betwixt popes and the secular princes.
 C. Leslie.

-(d) Less specifically, denoting the relation of being subject, of undergoing regard, treatment, or the like; as, a bill under discussion.
+(d) Less specifically, denoting the relation of being subject, of undergoing regard, treatment, or the like; as, a bill .under discussionAbject and lost, lay these, covering the flood, Under amazement of their hideous change.
+Milton.

 Un"der adverb